LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Executed during menu creation allowing you to define custom tabs and insert additional tabs into the F1 menu.

+**When Called**

+This hook is triggered when:
+- The F1 menu is being created and initialized
+- Menu tabs are being prepared for display
+- Before the F1 menu is shown to players
+- During F1 menu setup and preparation

 **Parameters**

 * `tabs` (*table*): Table to add menu definitions to.